uclaacm/hackschool-f18/session-6-frontend-dynamic-content/README.md

 ## Note

-Since today's workshop will be used to help you get started on the final project, instead of doing a stand-alone demo, the code we'll be writing today will directly implement some of the features of the final blog app.
+Since today's workshop will be used to help you get started on the final project, instead of doing a stand-alone demo, the code we'll be writing today will directly implement some of the features of the blog app.

 ## Review React

 In the last session, we learned why people use React for frontend development today.
 Then, we learned javascript classes as a foundation for learning how to write React components.
 With components, we learned about the importance of props and state.
 Here are the most important takeaways from our previous lecture on React.

 1. React lets us write reusable pieces of front-end code called *components*.
-2. Components are like "custom HTML tags" that can be used inside other HTML tags or even other components.
+2. Components are like "custom HTML tags" we write that can be nested inside other HTML tags or even other components.
-3. Components don't have to be the same every time - they can be passed data through a custom *attribute* which gives data to the component's *props*.
+3. Components can be dynamic: they can be passed data through a custom *attribute* which gives data to the component's *props*.
-4. Each component can optionally keep track of some data that is only used for itself, this data is tracked in the *state* object.
+4. Each component can optionally manage its own data, this data is tracked in the *state* object.
-5. The props of a component are passed down to child components' state, but seldom in the other direction.
+5. A common pattern you will often see is the props of a component being passed down to child components using an attribute, these props often become part of the child components' state.

 ## What is Dynamic Content?

-When you first hear dynamic content, you might be tempted to think that this refers to anything that moves on a page.
-But, we aren't talking about fancy animations or effects on a webpage when we talk about dynamic content.
-Dynamic content is used to refer to the capability of a web page to serve customized content and run or serve code seemingly "on the fly" in the browser using data from the user's computer or data from another computer or server connected to the internet.
+When you first hear "dynamic content", you might be tempted to think this refers to anything that moves on a page.
+But, we aren't talking about fancy animations or effects on a webpage.
+Dynamic content is often used to refer to the capability of a web page to serve customized content and run code seemingly "on the fly" in the browser using data from the user's computer or data from another computer or server connected to the internet.
 Serving dynamic content is a powerful feature of many popular websites.

 ## Dynamic Content with Fetch

-What is fetch and how is it related to dynamic content?
-Fetch is a way for client code (i.e. the frontend) to run code in the user's browser to ask for and process data from other websites.
-During the lecture I'll show how fetch is commonly used to implement "endless scrolling" features on popular social media websites.
+What is fetch and how is it related to dynamic content? `fetch()` is a JavaScript function which lets client code (i.e. the frontend) in the user's browser ask for and process data from other websites.
+Soon, we'll see how fetch is commonly used to implement features such as "endless scrolling" which are popular on social media websites.
 While fetch is powerful for its ability to grab data from anywhere online, it can also be used to get data from our own servers on our computer.
 This is exactly what we'll be doing for the blog app!

 ## Blog App Frontend